baklesis/MasterPlan/README.md

 # MasterPlan
 An automatic event scheduling desktop application.

-**Run Instruction:**
+**Run Instructions:**
 Run main.py.
 Requires Pyside2 and Python 3.7 to run.

 **Log In Instructions:**
-1. Enter organization using example organization "upatras"
+1. Enter organization using example organization "upatras".
 2. a) Enter as admin using username "upatras" and password "1".
    b) Enter as organizer using username "makris" and password "1" OR username "alexiou" and password "1".
 3. Switch between Grid and Calendar View using the respective buttons.